network overlays

 • A key point: Not an independent topology

-These two control planes may seem to act independently, but they are not independent topologies.
+These two control planes may seem to act independently but are not independent topologies.
 The control plane of the virtual topology relies heavily on the control plane of the underlying network.
 These control planes should not be allowed to interplay freely, as both can react differently to inevitable failures.
 The timing of the convergence process and how quickly each control plane reacts may be the same or different.

 The underlying network could converge faster or slower than the overlaying control plane, affecting application performance.
 Design best practice is to design the network overlays control plane so that it detects and reacts to network failures faster than the underlying control plane or have the underlying control plane detect and respond faster than the network overlays control plane.